Choosing the Right Boring Options for Cabinet Hinges

 A boring pattern then refers to the size and spacing of the holes drilled.
 The pattern used when boring cabinet doors for hinges is dependent on the boring/hinge option you select when choosing your doors.
 On all options, doors under 40 inches in height will have two holes.
 For doors 40 inches or taller, there will be a third hole bored, directly in the middle.
 Let’s talk through your Boring and Hinge options now:

-Boring Only
+Option 2: Boring Only

-Salice 120 Degree and Salice 105 Degree Soft-Close
+Option 4: Salice 120 Degree & Salice 105 Degree Soft-Close

-Lazy Susan Boring and Hinge Set
+Option 5: Lazy Susan Boring & Hinge Set

-Installing Doors with Bored Holes
+Installing Cabinet Doors with Pre-Drilled Holes

 Every good project features at least a little bit of visualization.
 In this case, it would be important to seriously ponder the way in which these cabinet doors will function.
 Knowing key details like which direction the door will open will be crucial to the location of the boring holes.
 And how these doors open, of course, depends largely on where they are being placed inside your home.